 No site is completely safe.
 Taking the steps you need to help deter theft at your construction site can help ensure projects are completed on-time and under budget.

-Stealth Monitoring is the leader in remote video surveillance in Canada and the U.S, with over 400 employees, 11 offices, and 3 live video monitoring control centers.
-Stealth's proactive video monitoring watches over 17,000 IP and CCTV security cameras.
+Stealth Monitoring is the leader in remote video surveillance in Canada and the U.S, with over 500 employees, 15 offices, and 3 redundant live video monitoring control centers.
+Stealth's proactive video monitoring watches over 20,000 IP and CCTV security cameras.
 Our security solutions feature advanced technology and can detect and deter crime while reducing security guard and other expenses.
 Our remote monitoring service can reduce or even replace security guards at a fraction of the cost.
 A remote surveillance operator can see suspicious activity, activate a speaker warning, and call the local police.